xai-foundation/sentry/docs/docs/operator/operatorSepolia.md

 ---
 id: operator-sepolia
 title: Operator Run On Sepolia
-sidebar_label: Sepolia
+sidebar_label: Run On Sepolia Network
 sidebar_position: 3
 ---

 # Run Operator On Sepolia

-To run the operator on the sepolia network the contracts must be deployed.
+To run the operator on the sepolia network the contracts must be deployed on the `Arbitrum Sepolia Testnet` network with the chainId `421614`.
 And then update the following values in the config file:

 • arbitrumOneJsonRpcUrl